ignaciovaquero/datadog-monitor-slos/README.md

 # datadog-monitor-slos

-This is a command line tool that fetches all the SLOs from Datadog that contain a particular Monitor ID.
+This is a command line tool that interacts with Datadog SLOs.
+It provides the following features:
+- Get all SLOs from a list of SLO IDs.
+- Get all SLOs that match a particular tags query.
+- Get all SLOs that contain at least one of the monitors in a list of monitor IDs.

+All these filtering mechanisms can be combined together.

 ## Usage